aagam-18/Calculator/README.md

     -Division
   -Clear and delete functionalities

-📦 Installation
-To run this project locally:
+📦 To run this project locally:
   -simply open index.html in your browser.

 📁 Folder Structure